 Use this time to really take a clear look at your past year’s worth of effort.
 The goal here is to optimize and refine to build on the progress you’ve already made, not repeat it.

 Now that you’ve glanced back at how your website performed over the past year, it’s time to pull out the goals you have for your website as a whole.
-This will be the guide you use to make your plan for the new year.
+This will be the guide you use to make your plan and grow your website in 2021.

 Renew or invest in a maintenance plan.